Free Adoption Event

 - Read and sign an adoption contract

 - Pay the appropriate fees (see "Adoption Fees" below)

 |Dog (>6 mos)

 |Kitten (<6 mos)

 |Cat (>6 mos)

-Dog and cat fees cover the veterinary care, spay/neuter surgery, de-worming, vaccines, license, microchip identification, initial dose of flea control, a free starter bag of Hill's Science Diet food, and a free health exam voucher.
+Dog and cat fees cover the veterinary care, spay/neuter surgery, de-worming, vaccines, disease screening (FeLV for cats only), license, microchip identification, initial dose of flea control, a free starter bag of Fromm Family Pet Food, and a free health exam voucher.

 - Senior Person Discount (For non senior animals)